PavanRangani/docs/docs/prd/philanthropy/grant.md

 - Shows - when any value is not available
 - On hover of row shows hover effect
 - On hover shows vertmore action menu at right side on the row.
-  - Vermore actions
+  - Vertmore actions
     - For Active: Edit, Close, View History & Delete
     - For Closed: Edit & View History
   - View History action is shown for Multi year grant only if payment update history available for that Grant.
 Otherwise it won't be shown
-  - On Click of row redirect user to the Payment tab of same Orgnization where Project and Grant filter applied
+  - On Click of row redirect user to the Payment tab of same Organization where Project and Grant filter applied

 ## View Amount change history